-There is a fee for this section of the park.
-For current rates, check here: Millennium Park Beach.
-If you think you’ll end up going several times, there are season passes available.
+For current fees for this section of the park, check here: Millennium Park Beach.
+Season passes are a great option if you think you’ll end up going several times.

-Millennium Park is a great location for introducing young kids to boating as the lake is small and relatively calm.
+Millennium Park is an awesome location for introducing young kids to boating as the lake is small and relatively calm.
 The DeVos Boathouse has several boat rental options by the hour: kayaks, canoes, paddle boats and paddle boards.
 For current rates, check here: Millennium Park Boat Rentals.

 We introduced our 3 year old to riding in a canoe for the first time at Millennium Park and it worked great!
 With an adult on each end, he sat in the middle and watched the water rippling by.
 Renting a canoe for one hour was the perfect amount of time and the water was pretty calm.

 Millennium Park has a large playground area divided into 3 sections based on age.
 Lots of swings and climbing structures for your little monkeys to enjoy!
 The newest addition to the playground meant for the oldest kids makes a great practice course for little ninjas in training.

 With young kids especially, it is helpful to know the bathroom situation at any park!

 During the regular season, there are modern bathrooms open at the Van Andel Beach House and near Parking Lot A in the Recreation Area side and next to the Pavilion in the Seccia Meadows side.
 In the off-season, typically after Labor Day until Memorial Day, there is a port-a-potty located in the Seccia Meadows parking lot.